Kartik13-op/premium-scrollytelling-boilerplate/README.md

 ## Troubleshooting

 - If frames don't appear, confirm `totalFrames` matches the number printed by the extraction script.
+If you change 'playbackSpeed' you may need to alter 'totalFrames'.
 - If `cv2` cannot be imported, run `pip install opencv-python`.
+- You may need to wait a bit longer to allow the frame images to load completely.

 ## License